robokrishan/ESPDroneTransmitter/README.md

 - SPI.h (Internal Arduino Lib)
 - RF24.h (by J. Coliz, 2011)

 The transmitter object uses the NRF24L01+ module configured on the SPI Bus.
 Use the parametrized constructor - RF24(CE,CS).
+Default configuration is RF24(7,8);

 # Wireless Comms.
 The ESPDroneTransmitter object is programmed to read raw digital input from a potentiometer connected to Analog Pin 6 (A6), parse the input into a char array, and transmit to the FC receiver (ESPDrone object).
+The raw input from the potentiometer is in the range [0,1023].

 The ESPDrone library can be found on the following Github Link: https://github.com/robokrishan/ESPDrone